MatteoMarengo/MatteoMarengo.github.io/_pages/about.md

 Hello !

-I am Matteo MARENGO, student at MSc MVA (Mathématiques, Vision, Apprentissage) at ENS Paris-Saclay.
+I am Matteo MARENGO, I have recently graduated with the MSc MVA (Mathématiques, Vision, Apprentissage) at ENS Paris-Saclay.
-I am currently a Research Intern at Valeo.AI adn at INRIA - Astra Vision.
+I am currently a Research Intern at Harvard University in the Chirag Patel Lab in the Department of Biomedical Informatics of the Medical School.